oneapi-src/oneDPL/documentation/library_guide/parallel_api/range_based_api.rst

 ----------------------

-The functions for experimental range based algorithms resemble the standard C++ parallel algorithm overloads where all data sequences represented by ranges instead of iterators or iterator pairs.
-For example,
+The functions for experimental range based algorithms resemble the standard C++ parallel algorithm overloads where all data sequences represented by ranges instead of iterators or iterator pairs, for example:

 .. code:: cpp

    template <typename ExecutionPolicy, typename Range1, typename Range2>
    void copy(ExecutionPolicy&& exec, Range1&& source, Range2&& destination);

-where ``source`` is used instead of two iterators to represent the input, and ``destination`` represents the output.
+Note that ``source`` is used instead of two iterators to represent the input, and ``destination`` represents the output.

-The algorithms listed below are available to use with the ranges.
+The following algorithms are available to use with the ranges.
 These algorithms are defined in the ``oneapi::dpl::experimental::ranges`` namespace and can only be invoked with device execution policies.
 To use these algorithms, include both ``<oneapi/dpl/ranges>`` and ``<oneapi/dpl/execution>`` header files.